Zoning Planning & Land Use Law in California

 Furthermore, if you have been residing on your property for a long time, and made improvements on it that complied with the zoning laws in effect at the time, a new zoning law that would be violated by your prevailing use of your property, the new law cannot be enforced against you.
 The U.S. Constitution bars the passage of "ex post facto," or retroactive, laws.
 Once the laws take effect, however, you'll have to comply with the new zoning laws with respect to any new improvements you want to make on your property.

-How Can a Grass Valley, California Attorney Help?
+What Can A Grass Valley, California Attorney Do?

 If you are in the process of physically altering your property, you are almost sure to face some contentions having to do with local zoning laws.
 If you find that zoning laws are making it very hard to use your property as you see fit, you may have legal recourse, normally in the form of a variance.
 Of course, your chances of success in any zoning dispute will be immeasurably increased if you have the assistance of a qualified Grass Valley, California attorney.